Who should one opt for English Optional for IAS Mains?

 Working and channelizing efforts in the right direction is essential as you are in a time bounded exam preparation.
 So follow the aforementioned tips with utmost seriousness with some flexibility that suit you.
 Rigorous preparation will give you an upper edge over aspirants.
 Surely, your selection of English optional for IAS mains will take you to the final destination.

+Prepare well as English Syllabus is vast.
 Visit link to know more about UPSC Exam